oracle/truffleruby/doc/contributor/how-to-guide.md

 - untag MRI tests and ensure they pass too
 - mention in a PR description an original issue in a way it's described in the Ruby release notes or provide a link to an original ticket (on <https://bugs.ruby-lang.org>)

+## How to prepare PR for changes in the next CRuby version

+When you work on a new feature that is introduced in Ruby version which TruffleRuby doesn't support yet (e.g. TruffleRuby is compatible with Ruby 3.1 now but the feature is introduced in Ruby 3.2) there is a problem with running proper specs locally and on CI (both internal and GitHub Actions).

+So you should ensure that the specs for the new feature are run and passed successfully on CI and the whole suit pass successfully as well:

+- add specs for the new feature if they are missing (with a `ruby_version_is` guard)
+- use `PRETEND_RUBY_VERSION` environment variable to run specs for the new feature
+- add a file with specs for the new feature to the next list in `spec/truffleruby.next-specs` (to run them on CI)
+- use `jt test :next` to run locally all the specs for the next CRuby version

+If the new feature breaks existing behavior and some specs fail - disable them temporary (until TruffleRuby is switched to the next CRuby version completely) with tagging as failed (use `jt tag <path-to-spec-file>`)

+Look for additional details in [The "Running specs for Ruby 3.3 features" section of the Contributor Workflow document](workflow.md#running-specs-for-ruby-33-features).